ijmccallum/ijmccallum.github.io/docs/code-bucket-list.md

 ## Project Ideas

 - [x] Make a [Static site generator](https://www.npmjs.com/package/mini-site-generator) just using js template strings.
+- [ ] Life dashboard.
+Something to keep track of life goals, things you're doing towards those life goals.
+Also long term things to be aware of.
+A todo list that fades over time.
+Aknowledge that things change.
+Could be Federated, don't want it tied to one device - though it could be.
 - [ ] Betes tracker: list foods you eat, rough in blood sugar graphs & insulin.
 Multiple users to aggregate data for speed of relative digestion / relative impact... in progress!
 - [ ] Garden management app - list flowers / timeline for caring
 - [ ] Boat picks sharing web app thing... dad's idea